-But aside from that, another way that a NULL file or files can find their way into a computer or phone is through a malware attack, commonly known as the NULL virus, and when this happens, it encrypts the files on the computer and adds the .null extension at the end of the file names.
+But aside from that, another way that a NULL file or files can find their way into a computer or phone is through a malware attack commonly known as the NULL virus, and when this happens, it encrypts the files on the computer and adds the .null extension at the end of their names.

 So, for example, when a phone or computer is hit by a NULL virus attack, an audio.mp3 file becomes audio.mp3.null, which automatically renders such file null, void, empty, and corrupt, making it unreadable by any program or application on your computer or smartphone.

 But if you follow the steps which will be given in this post shortly, you should be able to open any NULL file or files, both on your smartphone, and on your computer.

 Read also: A guide on how to remotely unlock your Windows PC using your phone’s fingerprint scanner.

 How to open NULL file on your phone

 Follow these steps to open NULL files on your smartphone.

 - First of all, head down to the Play Store & download the “File Viewer” application, or simply use the link below.

 - Click here to download the File Viewer application.

 - After downloading & installing the app, open it, & grant it access to your phone storage.